Click on the image above for a live news interview with Dr. Pfeffer on potential Roe v Wade overturn impacts on trans and nonbinary communities.

-My research has been published in the Archives of Sexual Behavior, American Journal of Sociology, American Psychologist, BMC Pregnancy and Childbirth, Gender & Society, Group Processes and Intergroup Relations, International Journal of Transgender Health, Journal of American College Health, Journal of Homosexuality, Journal of Lesbian Studies, Journal of Marriage and Family, Population Review, Research on Social Work Practice, Sociology Compass, and Teaching Sociology.
-My book, Queering Families: The Postmodern Partnerships of Cisgender Women and Transgender Men, was published by Oxford University Press (2017).
+Dr. Pfeffer's research has been published in the Archives of Sexual Behavior, American Journal of Sociology, American Psychologist, BMC Pregnancy and Childbirth, Gender & Society, Group Processes and Intergroup Relations, International Journal of Transgender Health, Journal of American College Health, Journal of Homosexuality, Journal of Lesbian Studies, Journal of Marriage and Family, Population Review, Research on Social Work Practice, Sociology Compass, SSM - Qualitative Research in Health, and Teaching Sociology.
+Her book, Queering Families: The Postmodern Partnerships of Cisgender Women and Transgender Men, was published by Oxford University Press (2017).

-I have served in nationally-elected positions, as Chair and Council Member of the section on Sexualities and Secretary/Treasurer of the section on Body and Embodiment, in the American Sociological Association.
-My earlier work includes collaborative research examining Americans' beliefs about the potential genetic etiology of perceived gender, race, class, and sexual orientation differences and their associations with beliefs about the existence of group-directed prejudice, discrimination, and social inequalities.
-I currently serve as the Director of the Michigan State University Consortium for Sexual and Gender Minority Health.
+Her earlier work includes collaborative research examining Americans' beliefs about the potential genetic etiology of perceived gender, race, class, and sexual orientation differences and their associations with beliefs about the existence of group-directed prejudice, discrimination, and social inequalities.

 RESEARCH PUBLICATIONS